VitValTeam/Valeria/README.md

-This is a project to start JavaScript training
+This is a project to start JavaScript training.
+Valeria, our congratulations on your driver license :-)